andreshere00/SVG-to-PNG/README.md

 ## Next steps

+1. Add hooks and pre-commit configurations.
-1. Aggregate support to process multiple files by console.
+2. Aggregate support to process multiple files by console.
-2. Incorporate an e2e (end-to-end) feature to use several conversion methods at once.
+3. Incorporate an e2e (end-to-end) feature to use several conversion methods at once.
-3. Add mechanisms to CI/CD (Continuous Integration & Continuous Deployment), if needed.
+4. Add mechanisms to CI/CD (Continuous Integration & Continuous Deployment), if needed.